tonioloewald/bindinator.js/docs/angular.md

 compiles query requests and responses down to arrays with no labels, unlike GraphQL which uses plaintext labels for queries and returns vanilla JSON).
-This saves bandwidth (and gives you a little "security by obscurity").
+This saves bandwidth (and gives you a little "security by obscurity"), although gzip eliminates the bandwidth difference.

-`b8r` simply won't obfuscate the DOM or your data structures (the registry is really easy to understand — a huge advantage during development and debugging).
+`b8r` simply won't obfuscate the DOM or your data structures (the registry is really easy to understand — a huge advantage during development and debugging, but maybe a problem when trying to deal with bad actors).

-Of course, nothing is stopping you using protobuf over the wire for the performance win, and obfuscation (including minification) will give you little or no advantage for gzipped code (and `b8r` code will typically be far smaller than Angular.)
+Of course, nothing is stopping you using protobuf over the wire for the performance win, and obfuscation (including minification) will give you little or no advantage for gzipped code (and `b8r` code will typically be far smaller than Angular because of all the glue and dom-rendering code you don't end up writing, compiling, and packaging.
+Also, `b8r` supports non-blocking, lazy-loading all the way down so even if it weren't smaller and faster you wouldn't care so much.)

 ## Angular makes dynamic stuff hard